 Although frequently depicted as monotonous and rigid, robots are often some of the most celebrated and charming characters in films.
 Some are friendly, evil, smart, dumb or funny it all depends on their relationship with humankind and their special missions.
-It is our ever-changing understanding of artificial intelligence that influences what we see on the silver screen that creates and captivates our attention.
 Read ahead to find out our selection of the most famous and celebrated robots on the big screen.

 Arnold Schwarzenegger was on hand to aptly depict this big, indestructible robot in The Terminator (1984) and Terminator 2: Judgement Day (1991).
 Sent back from 2029 disguised as a human, The Terminator sets out to kill Sarah Connor, the mother of the former future leader of the Human Resistance in the war against Skynet.
 With some undying catchphrases to boot (I’ll be back; Hasta la vista, baby), The Terminator was meant to stay in sci-fi folklore with the use of Schwarzenegger’s imposing figure and fearless expression.